rickscode/rock_paper_scissors/README.md

 # Rock Paper Scissors

-Rock paper scissors game for The Odin Project.
+A rock paper scissors game made with HTML,CSS and Javascript for The Odin Project foundations path.

-Built using HMTL, CSS and JAVASCRIPT.
+Rules:

+Player Vs Cpu.

+Choose your weapon.

+Best out 5 rounds wins the game.